Checklists

 • Legal expenses

-• Cost for tax preparation of the rental return (Schedule E) and Depreciation Form
+• Cost for tax preparation of the rental return (Schedule E)

 • Payments for home security, cleaning service, and yard maintenance.